jheising/apilove/readme.md

     // You also get access to the raw express.js req object if you want it. processor?: (value: any, req?) => any;

-    // One or more sources from which to look for this value. "any" is the default value sources?: APIParameterSource | APIParameterSource[];
+    // One or more sources from which to look for this value.
+This is a path to a object in the request object.
+For example: ["headers", "query"]
+    // would return the first value it encountered in req.headers or req.query that matched your parameter name.
+You can also specify a full path like ["user.id"].
+    // The special value "any" will try to search the most common places for a value.
+    // "any" is the default value.
+    sources?: string[];

     // This is the raw name of the parameter to look for in cases where the name can't be represented as a valid javascript variable name.
     // Examples usages might be when looking for a header like "content-type" or a parameter named "function" rawName?: string;
 }
 ```

+#### redirects
+If you'd like to redirect the response, simply pass a `URL` object back to the `resolve` callback.

 #### accessing the raw express.js request and response
 While it's generally discouraged (because it may break the ability to call your method like a regular function), you can also gain access to the raw request and response objects by appending them to your method parameters.